Maa (1991 film)

-Maa is a 1991 Indian Hindi-language horror drama film, produced by Anil Sharma under the Shatketan Associates banner and directed by Ajay Kashyap.
-It stars Jeetendra, Jaya Prada in the pivotal roles and music composed by Anu Malik.
+Maa is a 1991 Indian Hindi-language horror drama film, produced by Anuj Sharma under the Shatketan Associates banner and directed by Ajay Kashyap.
+It stars Jeetendra, Jaya Prada in the pivotal roles and music composed by Anu Malik..The movie was remade in Odia language as Matru Shakti (2003) starring Sidhanth Mohapatra.

 Plot

 Ram Khanna is a wealthy industrialist with a trusting soul.
 Unknown to him, his elder brother Murli Manohar and his sister-in-law Maya are after his money.
 Their greed gets the better of them and they make an astrologer lie to him that a woman whose name starts with letter "M" will enter his life.
 As luck would have it, Ram spots a dancer named Mamta and is instantly smitten by her.
 What Ram doesn't know is that Mamta is the daughter of Heerabai, a prostitute.
 Ram learns Mamta's truth but is also convinced that Mamta's roots do not make her a bad person.
 Ram decides to marry Mamta, much to the chagrin of Murli and Maya.
 Ram weds Mamta and brings her home, where she slowly realizes the true nature of Murli and Maya, upon which Mamta takes control of Ram's life to thwart the duo.
 Later, Mamta gives birth to a baby boy, which makes the villains even more desperate.

 One day, Ram gives Mamta a suitcase full of cash before leaving the town.
 Taking advantage of the situation, Murli and Maya hire a goon named Gullu Goli to kill Mamta.
 Gullu sees that Mamta and her son Munna are alone in the home.
 He tricks her out of the house and traps her.
 After brutally killing Mamta, Gullu hides her body in a secret location and steals the money.
 However, Mamta's ghost comes back, bent on revenge.
 Mamta soon finds out that Murli and Maya have taken control back in their hands.
 Everybody believes that Mamta fled with the money, abandoning her son and husband.
 Ram is unable to believe that Mamta could do this and drowns his sorrow in alcohol.
 Mamta is disheartened to see that Munna is the one who is suffering most.
 Only Dobby, the pet dog, is able to see Mamta, who is powerless.
 Despite being powerless, Mamta tries to do what she can.